-When the device is switched from SPI mode to QPI mode, the existing Write Enable and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.
+When the device is switched from SPI mode to QPI mode, the existing Write Enable and Program/Erase Suspend status, and the Wrap Length setting remains unchanged.

 Figure 7-48.
-Enable QPI instruction (SPI Mode only)
+Enable QPI Instruction (SPI Mode only)

-7.29 Disable QPI (FFh)
+7.30 Disable QPI (FFh)

 By issuing Disable QPI (FFh) instruction, the device is reset SPI mode.
-When the device is switched from QPI mode to SPI mode, the existing Write Enable Latch (WEL) and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.
+When the device is switched from QPI mode to SPI mode, the existing Write Enable Latch (WEL) and Program/Erase Suspend status, and the Wrap Length setting remains unchanged.

 Figure 7-49.
-Disable QPI instruction for QPI mode
+Disable QPI Instruction for QPI mode

-7.30 Word Read Quad I/O (E7h)
+7.31 Word Read Quad I/O (E7h)

-The Quad I/O dramatically reduces instruction overhead allowing faster random access for code execution (XIP) directly from the Quad SPI.
+The Quad I/O dramatically reduces instruction overhead allowing faster random access for code execution (XiP) directly from the Quad SPI.
 The Quad Enable bit (QE) of Status Register-2 must be set to enable the Word Read Quad I/O instruction.
 The lowest Address bit (A0) must equal 0 and only two dummy clocks are required prior to the data output.